GicheruBenjamin/Typing-in-python/Readme.md

 One goes to the terminal keys mypy and then the path to that file.
 You will get the errors showing what datatype has been violated.
 Test it out.
 I have stated the errors to expect on each file as a comment at the end of each file.

+## Typing module
+Typing is a module with all kinds of types that can be used to declare variables, function parameters and return types and class attributes and methods return types.